Rotating IPs helps avoid blocks, but must be done carefully. Smart strategies keep you under the radar while protecting reputation and access.

 Build and use a large, diverse, healthy IP pool

 A larger, more diverse pool of IPs reduces the chance that multiple requests appear to come from the same source or region.
 Use IPs from different subnets, datacentres or, if possible, geographically distributed pools.
-As proxy-rotation guidance recommends, having a diverse pool reduces the risk of rapid bans or blocks.
+Having a diverse pool reduces the risk of rapid bans or blocks.

 Rotate IPs judiciously — not too frequently — to mimic organic user behaviour rather than automated bot patterns.
 Sudden bursts of IP changes or switching on every request can flag detection algorithms.
 The best approach balances rotation frequency, pool size, and request timing.